 - a non-judgmental, safe, and emotionally comfortable space for you

-- The development of an action plan that will allow you to move forward honouring your loved one;
+- help to develop an action plan to help you move forward honouring your loved one

-- To learn effective coping tools that will allow you to deal with difficult days, events and occasions.
+- effective coping tools to manage difficult days, events, and occasions

 - opportunity to develop a personally unique plan for your grief